venkatavellanki/venkatavellanki/README.md

 # 👋 Hi, I'm Venkat Aditya Vellanki

 🎓 Computer Science Graduate from SRM Institute of Science and Technology
-💼 Completed college and will soon assume a role at an internship or full-time job
+💼 Working professional associate ASE at Tata Consultancy Services.
 💡 Passionate about using technology to solve real-world problems

 ---